mynew4/cmangos-docs-wiki/classic_client_structure/ADT-Files.md

 | ---------- | --------------------- |
 | MCLY       | 1-4 layers * 16 bytes |

 These are texture layer definitions for this map chunk.
 16 bytes per layer, up to 4 layers.
 Every texture layer other than the first will have an alpha map to specify blending amounts.
 The first layer is rendered with full opacity.
 To know which alphamap is used, there is an offset into the MCAL chunk.
-That one is relative to MCAL.
+That one is relative to MCAL.<br>
 You can animate these by setting the flags.
 Only simple linear animations are possible.
-You can specify the direction in 45° steps and the speed.
+You can specify the direction in 45° steps and the speed.<br>
-The textureId is just the array index of the filename array in the MTEX chunk.
+The textureId is just the array index of the filename array in the MTEX chunk.<br>
 The effectId links to GroundEffectTexture.dbc.
 It defines the little detaildoodads as well as the footstep sounds and if footprints are visible.

 ```